Jack Hidary: Entrepreneurial career

 In 1995, Jack Hidary co-founded the IT information portal EarthWeb with his brother Murray Hidary and entrepreneur Nova Spivack.
 In 1998, they took the company public, garnering one of one of the largest first-day returns in NASDAQ history.
 In 1999, under Hidary's leadership, EarthWeb acquired the tech career website Dice.com.
-In 2000, the team renamed the company Dice Inc and then later as DHI Holdings, Inc.
+In 2000, the company was renamed Dice Inc and then later DHI Holdings, Inc.

 Hidary co-founded Vista Research in 2001 as an independent financial research company serving institutional investors, drawing on experts in the fields of technology, media, telecommunications, energy, aerospace and healthcare.
 Vista Research was acquired in 2005 by the Standard & Poor’s division of McGraw-Hill.

 SandboxAQ

-In 2016, Hidary founded a quantum technology group at Alphabet Inc. In March 2022, it was spun out into a standalone company, SandboxAQ, with Hidary as CEO and Eric Schmidt as Chairman.
+In 2016, Hidary founded a quantum technology group at Alphabet Inc. In 2022, it was spun out into a standalone company, SandboxAQ, with Hidary as CEO and Eric Schmidt as Chairman.

 At launch, Reuters reported the company had raised a ‘nine-figure’ initial funding round from investors including Schmidt, Breyer Capital, T. Rowe Price funds, TIME Ventures and others.
-In an interview with Hidary in October 2022, HPCwire described the company as "targeting the intersection of AI and quantum technology" and noted that "just seven months after being spun out from Google, the scope of its ambitions is hard to pin down."
-The company used some of the funds to invest in other quantum technology startups such as evolutionQ and Qunnect, fund quantum research and education programs, and to acquire Paris-based Cryptosense.
-In February 2023, Reuters confirmed that the amount raised was $500 million.
+In 2023, Reuters confirmed that the amount raised was $500 million.
 Under Hidary’s leadership, the company has secured several government contracts for its quantum-resistant cybersecurity solutions, launched a quantum navigation pilot program with the U.S. Air Force, and launched a molecular simulation division to accelerate drug discovery.
-In 2025 the company claimed that it had partnered with Saudi Aramco to "convert captured CO2 into profitable chemicals and fuels."
+In 2024, The Information reported that the company was facing difficulties commercializing its technology.
 The company has released a number of open source datasets for AI training in chemical and biological science.

-In December 2024, The Information reported that "Hidary and the startup have embellished some of its success when communicating with investors" and that it is "also facing difficulties commercializing its technology."
+In 2025, Quantum Computing Report reported that Michael J. Wolf, CEO of Activate Consulting, had joined the board of directors.
+Wolf was formerly global managing partner of McKinsey & Company, and president and chief operating officer of MTV Networks.
+He was an advocate for Jack Hidary's mayoral candidacy in 2013.

-In July 2025, it was reported that the company had almost no real revenue, with "Nearly all of the company's first-quarter revenue… traced back to Sergey Brin, who helped found the company."
-Additionally, SandboxAQ "investigated [Hidary] for lavish spending on entertainment and travel, including for women who had no connections to SandboxAQ's operations."
+As of 2025, it was reported that SandboxAQ's software was being used for pharmaceutical development and drug discovery.

-On September 23, Quantum Computing Report reported that Michael J. Wolf had become a member of the board of directors.
-Wolf had been an advocate for Jack Hidary's mayoral candidacy in 2013.
+NVIDIA has partnered with the company.
+They jointly released publicly available datasets including Structurally Augmented IC50 Repository (SAIR), the largest public dataset of protein-ligand pairs with annotated experimental binding potency data; AQCat25, a dataset and model of high-fidelity quantum chemistry calculations; and AQAffinity, an open source AI model that predicts protein–ligand binding affinity.